About cancer research

 Cancer Research Areas

-Basic research can involve the study of organisms that are less complex than humans such as worms or zebrafish.
-It can also involve models of cancer such as cancer cells that are grown in the laboratory or mice or rats.
+Basic research can involve the study of organisms that are less complex than humans as well as models of cancer such as cells that once came from a tumour that can be grown in the laboratory.